KTRBS/China-Brawl-CSV-helper/README.md

 3. Delete the existing `cn.csv` file.
 4. Paste `ktr.csv` into this directory.
 5. Rename `ktr.csv` to `cn.csv`.

+#### E-Sign method

+Import the IPA and then go to the `Apps` tab press `CN BS EN` and tap on `Signiture`.
+Next go to `More options` and select `Supports Document Browser`.
+Then press `Signiture` and after installing open your file browser and move ktr.csv inside `On My iPhone/Brawl Stars/updated/localization/cn.csv`.

 ### Android Instructions
 no